 It was in 2009, when Rare Disease Day reached the United States, that it became truly international, with the country organizing several events and campaigns that raised exposure for this observance.
 Rare Disease Day reached even more people when President Barack Obama proclaimed his support for the day in 2013.

 What is a Rare Disease?

-In the United States, a rare disease is defined as something that affects 1 in 200,000 people, putting in perspective how rare it is to find someone with one of these conditions.
+In the United States, a rare disease is defined as something that affects 1 in 200,000 people.
 Unfortunately, this means that there often isn't a treatment for these diseases, or if it exists it is often expensive and inaccessible for many people around the world.
-Sometimes there is only one expert on the disease in the whole world, which means that families have to spend a lot of money travelling and paying for the expensive treatment.
+Sometimes there is only one expert on the disease in the whole world, which means that families have to spend a lot of money traveling and paying for expensive treatment.

 How to Observe Rare Disease Day

 Even though there have been many efforts to raise awareness about rare diseases, most people are still unaware of them and the struggles of people who suffer from them.
 Do your part by sharing stories of people with rare diseases on your social media, with family and friends.
 Do it by using the hashtag #RareDiseaseDayUSA to join your voice with others who are bringing these issues to light.